DEA Social Media Communications

 Please start using the sample social media posts below today!
 Use them in their entirety, or modify them for your local audience.

-- The U.S. overdose crisis has reached a devastating new height with more than 100,000 people dying over the last year from drug overdoses. #OnePillCanKill Learn more at www.dea.gov/onepill
+- The U.S. overdose crisis has reached a devastating new height with more than 107,000 people dying over the last year from drug overdoses.
+68% of overdose deaths involved synthetic opioids, primarily fentanyl. #OnePillCanKill Learn more at www.dea.gov/onepill

 - The only safe medications are ones that come from licensed and accredited medical professionals.
 Pills purchased outside of a licensed pharmacy are illegal, dangerous, and potentially lethal. #OnePillCanKill Learn more at www.dea.gov/onepill